“I have had a great time at Aberdeen Business School, I have made life-long friends, and am leaving university confident of my future success.”

 Who is my Licensed Immigration Sponsor?

 All applicants under the Tier 4 (General) Student category need a sponsor - your sponsor will be the University which you are planning to study at therefore, in your case, it will be Robert Gordon University.
 Robert Gordon University is on the 'Register of Sponsors Licensed under the Points Based System'.
-Our sponsor number is EFAA7R620. and we have a Highly Trusted Status (HTS) rating, the highest level that can be awarded.
+Our sponsor number is EFAA7R620.

-- Further information: UK Border Agency Register of Sponsors
+- Further information: UKVI Register of Sponsors

 Tier 4 Interviews